BK557557/DS_Project_1/README.md

 ## File Description

-There is 1 notebook shared here with all the analysis & key findings. the 3 csv files are also available in this folder Markdown cells were used to assist in walking through the thought process for individual steps.
+There is 1 notebook shared here with all the analysis & key findings.
+There were 3 original CSV files with the data fragmented across them, and I used each one as need be.
+Markdown cells were used to assist in walking through the thought process for individual steps.

+## Results

+The main findings of the analysis can be found at the post which is linked here

 ## Licensing, Authors, Acknowledgements